geoffmay/covidVeterans/PCR/PCR_steps.md

             * save whatever you don't amplify for analysis of mRNA expression
                 * they should be shipped back on dry ice, and stored at -20 is fine
                     * because DNA is more stable than RNA.
-* now do real-time PCR
+* now do real-time PCR amplification
-    * you are going to cause taq polymerase to make lots of copies of the cDNA
+    * you are going to cause taq polymerase to make lots of copies of the cDNA that responds to your primer
     * add your buffer than contains primers and taq polymerase
-        * taq polymerase will bind and make a copy of the DNA when it's warm and release when it's cool
+        * taq polymerase will bind and make a copy of the DNA when it's cool ("annealing")
+            * this makes a copy of single-stranded gene on the cDNA
+        * the double-helix will split into single-stranded genes ("denature") when it's warm
-        * different primers have different annealing temperatures.
+        * different primers have different annealing and denaturing temperatures.
             * e.g. ~60.5 vs. 62 degrees Celsius.
             * that level of precision is important.
+                * this means that you would need a separate chamber for each test to be run.
     * taq polymerase starts at the primer and creates a copy of your chosen cDNA gene.
         * there can be quality problems with different taq polymerases.
             * type 1 always works.